-With so many software packages on the market it is easy to become confused and make the wrong decision.
-They range in functionality and sophistication with a price tag to match and our first step with new clients is to identify their business needs and level of accounting skill.
+Software ranges in functionality and sophistication with a price tag to match and our first step with our trades clients is to identify their business needs and level of accounting skill.
 Ideally your accounting software should 'talk' to our systems so you can electronically transfer your data files which will help minimise the cost of compliance.
+Importantly, consult with us before you decide on which accounting software to use in your business because up to date, accurate financial records let you to make informed business decisions and the wrong choice of software can cost more than money.